KEY TAKE OUTS:

 How much do I need to pay if I choose to go through the Child Support Agency?

-If the parties choose to go through the Child Support Agency, they will determine the amount payable using a formula detailed in the Act.
-The formula takes into consideration the number of children, the age/s of the child/ren, the income of each parent and each parents’ share of the care of the child/ren.
+The amount of Child Support is determined through a formula under the Child Support (Assessment) Act 1989 (Cth).
+The formula takes into consideration the number of children, the age/s of the child/ren, the income of each parent, and each parent’s share of the care of the child/ren.
+The Child Support Assessment is reviewed every 18 months for potential reassessment.
+Reassessment is likely to occur to consider circumstantial changes.

 Once the amount is determined by the Child Support Agency, the parties will then need to choose how the Child Support will be paid/received.
 Parents can choose to have the Child Support automatically collected by the Child Support Agency and transferred directly to the receiving parent, or they can choose private collection and arrange payment privately.

-What do I need to do if we decided on our own agreement?
+What do I need to do if we decide on our own agreement?

 What is the difference between a Binding Child Support Agreement and a Limited Child Support Agreement?